 Bio

-Malcolm St-Pierre is a Montreal-based filmmaker, editor, script consultant and researcher who has worked in documentary and fiction storytelling for more than a decade.
+Malcolm St-Pierre is a Montreal-based filmmaker and editor who has worked in documentary and fiction storytelling for more than a decade.

-After studying history in college, he worked for several years as a researcher for Academy Award-winner Malcolm Clarke - most recently, on Clarke's theatrical documentary Better Angels (2019) and Artefact Entertainment's series The Best of All Worlds.
-These experiences introduced him to the editing process, and spurred him to develop his own projects.
+He began his career as a researcher for Academy Award-winner Malcolm Clarke - most recently, on Clarke's theatrical documentary Better Angels (2018) and Artefact Entertainment's series The Best of All Worlds.
+These experiences introduced him to the editing process, and motivated him to develop his own projects.

-His first film, Moustafa & Maram (2021), was a short documentary about a Muslim-American father and daughter in New York City.
-It premiered at the American Documentary and Animation Film Festival (AmDocs 2021).
-It was awarded a Silver Remi Award at Worldfest Houston, an Award of Excellence from Impact DOCS Now and Best International Short at the Lonely Seal Festival.
-In addition, it was screened at the Big Apple Film Festival, the New York City Independent Film Festival and Doc Utah.
+His first film, Moustafa & Maram (2021), was a documentary short about a Muslim-American father and daughter in New York City.
+It was awarded an Award of Excellence from Impact DOCS Now and a Silver Remi Award at Worldfest Houston.
+In addition, it screened at the Big Apple Film Festival, the New York City Independent Film Festival, the American Documentary and Animation Festival and Doc Utah.

 Links